'This Is Depraved Conduct': Couple Charged With Torture After Kids Found Shackled

 "To give you an example," Hestrin said Thursday, "one of the children at age 12 is the weight of an average 7-year-old.
 The 29-year-old female victim weighs 82 pounds.
 Several of the victims have cognitive impairment and neuropathy — which is nerve damage — as a result of this extreme and prolonged physical abuse."

 And though the parents had reportedly registered their home as a private school with the state's Department of Education, the children "lack a basic knowledge of life," Hestrin said.
 "Many of the children didn't know what a police officer was.
-The 17-year-old, when asked if there was medication or pills in the home, didn't know what medication or pills were."
+The 17-year-old, when asked whether there was medication or pills in the home, didn't know what medication or pills were."

 Not long after police visited the home Sunday, the children were taken to medical centers for treatment and the parents were taken into custody.